NebulousLabs/Sia/doc/API.md

 renewwindow // block height
-maxdownloadspeed  // bytes per second, not persisted and will be reset by a shutdown maxuploadspeed  // bytes per second, not persisted and will be reset by a shutdown downloadcachesize // Greater than zero
+maxdownloadspeed  // bytes per second, not persisted and will be reset by a shutdown maxuploadspeed  // bytes per second, not persisted and will be reset by a shutdown streamcachesize // Greater than zero, not persisted and will be reset by a shutdown
 ```

 ###### Response